What is Keratoconus

 What Can I Expect Over the Coming Years?

 The good news is having keratoconus will not have a negative affect on your day to day life.
 Having keratoconus means you will need regular eye care.
 It also means that the best vision you can attain with your glasses will likely not be as good as that vision you achieve with your contacts.
 Over the coming years, your vision will fluctuate just like everyone else.
-Keratoconus is a condition that must be managed and when done so, patients do very well.
-We are here to help.
+Keratoconus is a condition that must be managed and when done so, patients do very well.4

-Total Eye Care is conveniently located in the middle of the Dallas Fort Worth Metroplex in Colleyville Texas.
+Total Eye Care is conveniently located in the middle of the Dallas Fort Worth Metroplex in Colleyville, Texas.
 Keratoconus is a complicated condition with many treatment options.
 We are here to help guide our patients through the process.
-If you have questions or would like to set up an appointment please call our Colleyville location at 817.416.0333.
-We look forward to seeing you.